johang/vlc-bittorrent/README.md

 With vlc-bittorrent, you can open a **.torrent** file or **magnet link** with VLC and stream any media that it contains.

+## FAQ

+### Does it upload while playing?

+Yes.
+It works as a regular Bittorrent client.
+It will upload as long as it's playing.

+### Does it work on Ubuntu/Debian?

+Yes!

+### Does it work on Windows, Mac OS X, Android, Windows RT, iOS, my toaster?

+Probably.
+I have not tested.
+It should run since libtorrent works on most systems and the plugin is just standard C and C++.
+Patches are welcome.

 ## Dependencies (on Linux)

 * libvlc core ("libvlccore8" in Debian/Ubuntu)